Funeral Do’s and Don’ts: Funeral Etiquette 101

 [00:21:28] Pete Waggoner: But before we get into the next topic, which is a big one.
 Between the actual service and, you know, the reviewal or receiving lines, which part of your process is the most difficult in terms of management?

 [00:21:50] Amber Miller: Think the line can be challenging.
 Yeah.

 [00:21:53] Yeah, that can be a hard one.
 Especially we try to have those discussions with families ahead of time, especially if we know that maybe this was a big name [00:22:00] in the community.
 So we expect there to be quite a lot of people at the visitation.
 Having that discussion ahead of time and saying, you know, it’s probably going to be best that we do formulate a line.

-[00:22:08] Here are the suggestions that we have here is what we can do to make it the most comfortable for you.
-Versus being scattered.
-And some families are the opposite where they say no matter the lot, you know, the amount of people, we still want it to be, to be more casual.
+[00:22:08] Here are the suggestions that we have.
+Here is what we can do to make it the most comfortable for you versus being scattered.
+And some families are the opposite where they say no matter the line, you know, the amount of people, we still want it to be, to be more casual.
 So kind of working how that’s gonna, how that’s gonna look, especially in the winter time, we don’t want people standing outside.

 [00:22:28] Pete Waggoner: Clearly, it seems like there’s more variables to that part of the process.

 [00:22:31] Mike O’Connell: And please be understanding if it’s 10 minutes to the service time and you’re 50 people back.
 You’re not going to get a chance to talk to them.
 We just have to start on time.
 It’s not the funeral home saying, well, we’re starting at two o’clock or 11 o’clock.